-Social media aficionados and thoughtful content writers such as Matthew Kobach and David Perell edit their posts extensively before pushing them live to increase the value of their advice and reduce the risk of unintended consequences.
+Social media aficionados and thoughtful writers such as Matthew Kobach and David Perell edit their posts extensively before pushing them live to increase the value of their advice and reduce the risk of unintended consequences.

-The best writers and storytellers, such as Susanna Clarke, John M. Ford, Neil Gaiman, and J.R.R.
+The best writers and storytellers, writers such as Susanna Clarke, John M. Ford, Neil Gaiman, and J.R.R.
 Tolkien, write in a way that only they can create.
 Their writer’s voice is unique.
-Even without obvious clues, skilled writers like them can evoke clear understanding and paint pictures with their prose, but these talents take a lot of practice.
+Even without obvious clues, skilled writers can evoke clear understanding and paint pictures with their prose, but these talents take a lot of practice.
 And a lot of editing.
 Wise and practical advice to writers is: revise, revise, revise!
-These words apply to you, not just to professional authors and journalists
+These words apply to you, not just to professional authors and journalists.

 Elizabeth Bernstein points out in her Wall Street Journal article “How to offer Unsolicited Advice Without Being Annoying” that not all advice is created equal even if the substance of the advice is the same with different styles of delivery.
-Sometimes what matters is who gives the advice, but often, how it was presented matters more than the advice itself.
-Often, the message and the delivery are equally impactful.
+Often, what matters is not who gives the advice; how it was presented can matter more than the advice itself.
+Often, the message and its delivery are equally impactful.

 In the 1960s, professor of psychology Dr. Albert Mehrabian, studied communication and its modes of effectiveness.
-His findings gave a quantified how messages are understood.
+His findings quantified how messages are understood.
 Dr. Mehrabian and co-researchers concluded that an interpretation of a message is:

 - 7% Verbal: This relates to the formulation of words.

-- 38% Vocal: How we say something impacts how it is heard; things like pitch and tone say a lot.
+- 38% Vocal: How we say something affects how it is heard; things like pitch and tone say a lot.

 - 55% Visual: The most impactful aspect in communicating is nonverbal.
 Body language and things like posture and eye contact communicate much.

-Note that these numbers are valid only when a communicator is expressing their own feelings.
-Also, the numbers obviously do not apply to email or texting, where the cues of body language and voice tone are absent.
-Perhaps this is why it is easy to misunderstand a communicator’s meaning or intention in the text that is not checked and revised.
+These numbers are valid only when communicators are expressing their own feelings.
+Also, the numbers obviously do not apply to email or texting, where the cues of body language and tone of voice are absent.
+Perhaps this is why it is easy to misunderstand the communicator’s meaning or intention when the text is not checked and revised (and revised and revised again if necessary).